Build a SvelteKit Markdown Blog

 Setting Up Mdsvex

-mdsvex is like MDX for React but it’s a preprocessor for Svelte which lets you have interactive Svelte components inside Markdown and has extra options and extensions for using Markdown plugins.
+mdsvex is a Markdown preprocessor for Svelte that also lets you have interactive Svelte components inside Markdown like MDX for React.

 terminal